SparqNet/sparq-gitbook/roadmap.md

 However, we still noticed some EVM-related limitations that can compound into a less satisfying experience for both developers and end-users.&#x20;

-On the surface, SparqNet may be summarily perceived as technology for building subnets in C++, but the mission is much broader.
+On the surface, AppLayer may be summarily perceived as technology for building subnets in C++, but the mission is much broader.
 Throughout our development efforts, we’ve explored various possibilities, such as:

 * Converting smart contracts written in other languages to C++
-* Bridging internal subnets to external EVM-based blockchains&#x20;
+* Bridging internal subnets to external EVM-based blockchains
 * More efficient/performance-friendly signature verification
 * Circumventing gas limits with a static blockchain skeleton
 * Enabling programming in other languages like Rust, Go and JavaScript
-* A more randomized approach to Proof-of-Stake&#x20;
+* A more randomized approach to Proof-of-Stake
 * and many more…

 In the near future, we will be covering some crucial targets on our roadmap to gradually merge all these concepts.